-Watching a professional golf event live or on the television it's hard not to notice how many professional golfers are wearing arm sleeves or sun sleeves.
-But why do they wear them?
+When watching a golf event it's noticeable how many professional golfers wear arm sleeves or sun sleeves.
+You may wonder, why do they wear them?

 Adam Scott, former World number 1 and Masters Champion has had to have corrective surgery to remove skin cancer from his face in recent years.
 Adam is quoted on the PGA Tour website urging others to be sun savvy by suggesting to

-Adam is not alone in his native country, two in every three Australians are expected to be diagnosed with melanoma and non-melanoma skin cancer by the age of 70.
+Adam is not alone in his native country, where two in every three Australians are expected to be diagnosed with melanoma and non-melanoma skin cancer by the age of 70.
 Skin cancer accounts for around 80% of all cancers detected in Australia.
-Sadly around 2,000 Australians a year will die every year due to skin cancer.
+Sadly around 2,000 Australians will die every year due to skin cancer.

 The PGA Tour has reported that Rory Mcilroy has had issues with sunburn as a child.
 Rory noted that he puts sunscreen on before and during his golf round and sees a dermatologist on a regular basis.

 Dermatologists recommend UPF50+ sun protective clothing as the best form of skin cancer prevention.
-Solbari offers an award winning range of UPF50+ sun protective clothing, arm sleeves or sun sleeves, sun hats and umbrellas.
+Solbari offers an award-winning range of UPF50+ sun protective clothing, arm sleeves or sun sleeves, sun hats and umbrellas.

 Our best selling arm sleeve for golf is the UPF50+ Solbari CoolaSun Arm Sleeves.

 The Solbari Team

-This blog is for information purposes only, always consult your medical professional.
+This blog is for information purposes only, always consult a medical professional.